top of page

 Voice Lessons

 At least 15 voice lessons are required.
 Students must pass a proficiency for this portion of the certification.
+The proficiency standards are based on previous experience and career goals.

 SEMESTER 3